Articles

 Keeping employees engaged at work is essential to get teams working more efficiently, and the entire company running smoothly.
 Steven Rogelberg, a Professor of Organizational Science at the University of North Carolina, has been studying this for a long time.
 For him, one of the solutions lies in organizing regular one-on-ones between managers and employees.
 And he even has some tips to pass on.

 7,800 billion dollars.
 According to Gallup's State of Global Workplace: 2022 Report this is how much employee disengagement costs companies.
 A crazy amount, almost impossible to imagine.
 But, the message is clear: employees all over the world feel some form of disengagement at work.
 The causes are numerous and well-known: lack of meaning or stress at work are just a few of them.
 But how to deal with this?
-There are various solutions, such as changing the way we work together, starting with paying more attention to one-on-ones.
+There are various solutions, such as changing the way we work together, starting with paying more attention to how you can improve employee engagement through efficient one-on-one meetings.

 Gallup's report is adamant about this.
 The relationship between managers and their staff contributes greatly to employee engagement throughout an organization.
 As the report illustrates only too well, while the manager is responsible for giving the direction, it’s the employees who actually work to achieve the goals.
 So you have to treat them well, let them express their point of view, let their creativity run wild.
 In short, make sure they have the best working conditions.